islandproblem/islandproblem/hypotheses.md

 - A survey of lower-level decisions to achieve higher optimization outcomes shows that these decisions are stronger and more numerous when they ignore human accommodation.

-- Unrestricted AI will tend towards human-incompatible options to achieve goal states for large tasks.
+- Unrestricted AI will tend towards options that avoid human accommodation in order to achieve goal states for large tasks.

-- Optimal computing environments are incompatible with biological life.

 - Resource capture is possible.